muzzley/mobile-icon-resizer/README.md

       --platforms        For which platforms should the icons be resized.
 Comma-separated list.
                          Possible values: ios, android                          [default: "ios,android"]
       --config           A file with custom thumbnail sizes configuration.
-      -v, --version      Print the script's version.
+      --convertbin       *Windows only*.
+See Windows seciton below.            [default:  "convert"] -v, --version      Print the script's version.
       -h, --help         Display this help text.